Towards practical secure delegated quantum computing with semi-classical light: Remote state preparation with semi-classical clients

 \subsection{Delegated quantum computation protocols with semi-classical client}

 We describe in this section how to build delegated quantum computation protocols with a semi-classical client.
-To this end we compose our bind graph RSP protocol and privacy amplification protocol with the protocols from \cite{Broadbent2009} and \cite{Kapourniotis2023} to obtain respectively BDQC and SDQC protocols.
+To this end we compose our bind graph RSP protocol and privacy amplification protocol with the protocols from \cite{Broadbent2010} and \cite{Kapourniotis2023} to obtain respectively BDQC and SDQC protocols for classical inputs and outputs.

 \paragraph{Blind delegation from semi-classical client RSP.} We use the composition theorem from the AC framework to replace the call to the Blind Graph RSP resource in the UBQC protocol from Section~\ref{app:sec-proof} with our Protocols~\ref{prot:graph-rsp} and \ref{prot:ghz-gadget}.
 The general composition Theorem \ref{thm:compos} allows us to combine Theorems~\ref{thm:sec-ubqc}, \ref{thm:sec-graph-rsp} and \ref{thm:sec-gadget} into the following result.